schallinterferenz/until-i-die/README.md

 # Install

 Just download this repository and copy the content into:
 **Windows** : (example) G:\SteamLibrary\steamapps\common\7 Days To Die\Mods
 If you don't have the folder "Mods", just create it :)

+Start the GameLauncher and deactivate Easy Anti Cheat (EAC).
+If you don't, the Mods will not be loaded!!

 ## TODO